Antwerp Diamond Trade Fair

 The Antwerp Diamond Trade Fair (ADTF) is an international trade fair dedicated exclusively to loose polished diamonds.
 The fair was rebranded and renamed to BrilliAnt in 2017.

 Description

-The Antwerp diamond district's leading firms and various foreign firms exhibit high quality natural diamonds of a variety of cuts and sizes, from white diamonds to natural fancy colour diamonds.
+The Antwerp diamond district's leading firms and various foreign firms exhibit high-quality natural diamonds of a variety of cuts and sizes, from white diamonds to natural fancy colour diamonds.
 Buyers from jewellery manufacturers and retailers visit the show to source stones and to re-stock.
 The fair is known for its wide selection of diamonds, competitive pricing and services.
 Entry to ADTF is by pre-registration only.

-Networking

 BrilliAnt will have networking events and seminars.
-The "Antwerp Diamond Night", a prestigious entertainment evening and dinner for exhibitors and buyers, takes place in Antwerp on the first evening of the show.

-Previous visitors

-Visitors to ADTF in recent editions have included many well-known firms in the international jewellery industry, including jewellers from Place Vendôme in Paris, London, Milan, Madrid, Montreal, New York, Los Angeles, Moscow, Dubai and Hong Kong.
+The "Antwerp Diamond Night", an entertainment evening and dinner for exhibitors and buyers, takes place in Antwerp on the first evening of the show.
+Visitors to ADTF in recent editions have included jewellers from Place Vendôme in Paris, London, Milan, Madrid, Montreal, New York, Los Angeles, Moscow, Dubai and Hong Kong.

-News and interviews

-The ADTF website carries news features about the diamond industry, including articles about the auction market for rare and magnificent diamonds, and interviews with leading exhibitors and buyers attending the Antwerp fair.